The Newest Professional Sports Team in Boston is an Esports Uprising

-Chris Loranger Named President of Gaming for Overwatch Boston Franchise
+Chris Loranger Named President of Gaming for Boston Uprising Franchise

 Loranger, a former Starcraft II professional player, will be responsible for building the Boston team, which will compete in the Overwatch League’s inaugural season at an esports arena in the Los Angeles area.
 He will assume his team management duties immediately in preparation for the upcoming 2017-18 season, slated to begin at the end of this year.